qimar/qimar/README.md

 - 📫 How to reach me **ramiqwaqas@gmail.com**

-- ⚡ Fun fact, **I play games and along that i am participate in basketball tourney's**
+- ⚡ Fun fact, **I play games and along that i participate in basketball tournaments**

 <h3 align="left">Connect with me:</h3>
 <p align="left">